 Ms. Fredericksen received her Juris Doctor degree from the University of Iowa and was an editor of the Iowa Law Review.

-the largest advertising agencies in Phoenix.
+Prior to joining Ethisphere, Mrs. Nabozny was an account manager at Off Madison Ave, one of the largest advertising agencies in Phoenix.
 While there she led marketing lifecycle, advertising, and digital strategy for 8 clients in various industries and was part of the account management team for the agency’s largest client, the Arizona Office of Tourism.
 She also developed the agency’s process for on-boarding new web development clients and designed creative ways to pitch existing and new business.

 Prior to Off Madison Ave, Ms. Nabozny was a Marketing Associate at NYSE Governance Services (formerly Corpedia) leading the creation and development of communications and lead generation strategies, product and services launches, and digital branding and website platforms.

-Ms. Nabozny earned her Bachelor of Science in Marketing from the W.P.
+She earned her Bachelor of Science in Marketing from the W.P.
 Carey School of Business at Arizona State University.